ragardner/tksheet/DOCUMENTATION.md

 # first column gets some new values and the header gets a new value also
 self.sheet["A"].options(transposed=True, header=True).data = ["header val", "row 0 col 0", "row 1 col 0", "row 2 col 0"]

+# or instead using sheet.span() first column gets some new values and the header gets a new value also
+self.sheet.span("A", transposed=True, header=True).data = ["header val", "row 0 col 0", "row 1 col 0", "row 2 col 0"]

 # first two columns get some new values, header included
 self.sheet["A"].options(transposed=True, header=True).data = [["header 0", "row 0 col 0", "row 1 col 0", "row 2 col 0"],
                                                               ["header 1", "row 0 col 1", "row 1 col 1", "row 2 col 1"]]